Williams FW26: Season summary

 The FW26 proved fast in pre-season testing and Montoya was tipped as a title favourite, but during the season proper the car proved difficult to set up and was inconsistent, with Montoya and Schumacher both struggling to maximise the car's potential.
 The car was genuinely outpaced by the Renaults and BARs of that time, as well as the Byrne/Brawn-designed Ferrari F2004, which dominated much of the season.
 This meant the team was largely in the upper midpack among the competition this year, but not in contention for the title.

 Mid-season was especially barren.
 Both cars were disqualified from second and fifth-place finishes in Canada for running brakes that infringed the technical regulations, and Schumacher suffered a heavy crash at Indianapolis, sidelining him for three months, while Montoya was disqualified for the second race in a row for illegal use of a spare car after his car failed to start prior to the formation lap.
 Schumacher's replacements, Marc Gené and Antônio Pizzonia, could do little with the car and it was left to Montoya to defend Williams's honour.

 The team redesigned the front end of the car in time for the Hungarian Grand Prix and fitted the car with a more conventional nosecone.
 It was with this configuration that Montoya set the then-all-time fastest F1 lap in pre-qualifying at Monza, almost 163 mph average.
 This does not stand as a lap record as it was not set during the race.
 He rounded off the season with a win in Brazil, whilst the returning Schumacher put in strong drives in Japan and China.
 Following Montoya's win in Brazil, Williams would not score another win until eight years later when fellow South American Pastor Maldonado won the 2012 Spanish Grand Prix in his FW34.

+Sponsorship and livery

+The FW26 is predominantly painted in white and blue.
+Allianz, BR, Budweiser, Castrol, FedEx, Hewlett-Packard, and Reuters advertise on the vehicle.

+At the European and German Grands Prix, the "Budweiser" logo was simplified as "Bud" due to the licensing issues from its parent company, Anheuser-Busch.
+At the French Grand Prix, the Budweiser logo was completely removed.